brunompacheco/brunompacheco.github.io/_drafts/2023-06-14-literature-review-ml4co-1.md

 For any given structure of CO learning-based heuristic, training through supervision requires us to provide data on the inputs and expected outputs for the model.
 We assume that the training data was generated by an "expert", which the model will learn to imitate.
+Therefore, if we provide the model with the optimal solutions as targets, the model will learn to solve the optimization problems.

-Supervised learning is possible whenever we have either observations on the expert (e.g., historical performance of a human operator), or access to a data generation process.
+Supervised learning is possible whenever we have either observations on the expert (e.g., historical performance of a human operator), or access to a data generation process (e.g., artificial instances of the problem and targets given by a solver).
 However, supervised learning is mostly adequate to problems in which the expert is not suitable for the application, e.g., because it is too expensive to compute, once the ML model's performance will, at best, be *on par* with the expert's performance.

 In Gasse et al.<d-cite key="gasse_exact_2019"></d-cite>, the authors take as an expert the strong branching rule, which is known to provide good results in branch-and-bound, but is expensive to compute.